top of page

 Why This Is a Leadership Problem

 This is why so many AI initiatives quietly disappoint.
 They are asked to solve problems that only leadership can address.
-Misalignment at the top doesn’t disappear when you add technology.
-It just becomes more visible.
+Misalignment at the top doesn’t disappear when you add technology; it just becomes more visible.

 If AI is going to deliver meaningful value for your business, then first, you need a proper brand strategy session with your senior leadership team.
 Not a surface-level exercise, and not something delegated downwards.
-This is about agreeing on your north star, your positioning, your category role and the language you want associated with your business (and it might have been a while since you last did this exercise).
+This is about agreeing on your north star, your positioning, your category role, and the language you want associated with your business (and it might have been a while since you last did this exercise).

-Then - and only then - do you implement SEO, AI search, content, campaigns., and automation.
+Then—and only then—do you implement SEO, AI search, content, campaigns, and automation.
 All of it works harder because it’s pulling in the same strategic direction.

 Strategy decides where you’re going.
 AI simply helps you get there faster.
+Reverse the order, and you don’t save time; you just waste it.

 The OSER View